Private, In-Home Tutoring in Hopkinton, New Hampshire

-SchoolTutoring Academy’s tutoring programs for Hopkinton students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Hopkinton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Hopkinton School District has the mission of providing a sound education that prepares students for their college and career goals.
 The district seeks to accomplish by practicing the following beliefs: importance of open inquiry, ability of every student to learn, achievement of standards of excellence, preparation of students to become lifelong learners, mastery of intellectual skills in all content areas, and the incorporation of a caring and respectful school environment.
 The learning goals are described in detail in the NH College and Career Ready Standards and have been designed to develop the critical thinking skills students need for success.